jemvega/weightlifting-workout-progress-log/README.md

 * I keep receiving a "FutureWarning: Using a non-tuple sequence for multidimensial indexing is deprecated;" in my `<weightlifting-workout-data-visualizations>` file for what I believe is a scipy issue.

 ## Future Changes/Caculations/Features
-Here are some features I would lika ne to add in the future:
+Here are some features I would like to add in the future:
 * I would like to start logging my weight on a daily basis as one of the key metrics of health and fitness.
 * I would like to start logging my sleep start and end times.
 * I would like to log whether my workout sets were done as a superset or compound set.
 I believe there might be a positive correlation between the duration of my workout and a superset workout.